beefyfinance/beefy-docs/README.md

 ---
-description: 'a Multi-Chain, Decentralized Finance Yield Optimizer'
+description: 'a Decentralized, Multi-Chain Yield Optimizer'
 ---

 # Introduction to Beefy.Finance